 - “Tortoise breaths”: We do three rounds of deep, slow breaths together.
 This helps kids control their breathing and relax, just like the tortoise.

 - Sensory walks: Kids walk on a textured path without shoes or with socks.
 They name what they feel at each step.
-It’s like how a turtle moves without hurry.
+It’s like how a tortoise moves without hurry.

 Storytelling scripts and prompts